CloudCannon/11feed/README.md

 * [11ty Documentation](https://www.11ty.dev/docs/) - Learn more about how to use 11ty.
 * [Explore RSS feeds in your neighbourhood](https://rss-is-dead.lol/) - Finds RSS feeds from people you follow on the Fediverse.
-* [List of frontend feeds](https://github.com/impressivewebs/frontend-feeds) - Another way todiscover new people to follow.
+* [List of frontend feeds](https://github.com/impressivewebs/frontend-feeds) - Another way to discover new people to follow.

 ## Contributing